Welcome - About Live and Loud!

 Sadly the recording fades out during the latter half of Autobahn (but you still get about 17 minutes worth, including much cool jamming).
 Also featured is an early version of Europe Endless (I guess they never did a Dutch translation of Europa Endlos either!), so the gig is well worth your time - a classic gig from a period before the ready availability of computers; you can really hear it all being played on stage.

-You can download the recording here as 1 MP3 file entirely for free.
+You can download the recording here as 1 MP3 file entirely for free (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 On the other hand, if you would like to have separate properly tagged MP3s or lossless FLAC files, head on over to the Donations tab to see how you can obtain these for a very small donation towards internet and hosting costs.

 The setlist for this recording is shown slightly differently on several sources around the web - I believe the setlist on this page is the definitive one.